tifisht/grub_Miku/README.md

-# Hatsune Miku Grub Theme
+# Hatsune Miku Grub Theme(adapted for 3072x1920 screen!)

-A theme of Hatsune Miku for Grub!
+A theme of Hatsune Miku for Grub! adapted for 3072x1920 screen!

 ## Installation